 I remember making a Facebook comment once to try and see what people thought about radio.
 As you might guess, I love this medium of broadcasting.
-Always have since about the age of eight.
+I always have, since about the age of eight.
 I used to take a transistor radio to bed with me at night and try to pick up the stations around Australia.

 I suppose not everyone has such a fascination.
 Anyway, on Facebook I posed the question, What do you value most about radio?
 I got quite a few interesting responses, including one of my friends who said she listens to radio in the car for her entertainment.
 Then someone else (who I know) said this: “I never listen to the radio in the car.
 I spend time talking to the Lord all the time.
 I have no time for such entertainment when I can talk to the King of Kings.”

 I was taken aback a little, but not surprised by Warren’s comment.
 He is a deeply spiritual man who practices what he preaches.
 And I am sure there are plenty of others who take use of time in the car alone to talk to God.
 I don’t think you should close your eyes to pray though.
 Not a good idea.

 Let me just clarify what I mean by a ‘quiet time’.
 We call it meditation or prayer.
 But it is communing with God as your divine friend and Lord.
 It’s not ’emptying the mind’ by concentrating on repeating a sound or a particular word over and over.
 I’m not talking about that kind of meditation.
 Our quiet time should be a time of transformation through the renewing of our minds (Romans 12:2), not through the emptying of them.
 God can fill your mind with good and positive things which you can read about in the Bible.